 How to Change a Tap Washer in 9 Easy Steps

 If you’ve never fixed a leaking tap, don’t worry, you’re not alone, and it’s much easier than you might first think.
 A leaking tap can cause a lot of problems if not fixed quickly, including potentially damaging your home, wasting water and causing your water bill to skyrocket.
-The good news is that changing a washer in a tap is all that is required in most cases to stop a tap form leaking.
+The good news is that learning how to change a tap washer is all that is required in most cases to stop a tap from leaking.

 If you’re unsure what a tap washer is, it’s the small disc that sits inside the tap that creates a seal to stop the water leaking.
 They can break down and wear out over time, but they are straightforward to replace.
 All you need to do once you have the old washer is go for a quick trip to the hardware store and show someone who will replace it with a new one of the correct size.
 But before you do this, here are a few steps on how to get to that stage first!